romenjelly/bevy_debug_grid/README.md

 }
 ```

-Tracked grids will now track alongside the entity which has the `MainCamera` component.
 In the above example, tracked grids will now track alongside the entity which has the `MainCamera` component.

 #### Custom Tracking Using Entity Overrides